wp-plugins/cyclone-slider-2/README.txt

 4. Slideshow Widget

 == Changelog ==

+= 2.5.6 - 2013-07-30 =
+* Fix broken nextgen importer from last update.
+* Refactor code for better template management in admin.

 = 2.5.5 - 2013-07-25 =
 * Removed templates Black, Blue, and Myrtle from plugin's folder for better performance.